Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 Image of wheatgrass smoothie in mini glass milk jugs with green and white striped straws.

 Besides wheatgrass juice, powders, capsules, and tablets are also available.
 These are typically made with dehydrated or freeze-dried wheatgrass.
+Wheatgrass is also known for its anti-inflammatory properties, which can help reduce inflammation and support overall health.

 While these products tend to be easier to use (and stomach, for some), it’s always best to have the fresh product.
-You can purchase wheatgrass in stores, or even grow wheatgrass yourself—it’s very easy to have a small countertop setup that requires minimal maintenance.
+You can purchase fresh wheatgrass in grocery stores, or even grow wheatgrass yourself—it’s very easy to have a small countertop setup that requires minimal maintenance.

 Fresh cut wheatgrass can be placed into an airtight container and survive about seven to eight days in the refrigerator.
 Juice it right before you drink it for maximum health benefits (keep scrolling to see our recipe for an improved wheatgrass smoothie—and if you make it, please come back and comment to let us know how you liked it!).